Achievable logoAchievable logo

 Capable of being easily stretched or expanded and resuming former shape

-An inelastic good or service is the exact opposite.
-Many pharmaceutical drugs are commonly cited as inelastic; the EpiPen is an excellent example.
-Millions of Americans are prescribed EpiPens annually to save their lives in the event of a severe allergic reaction.
-In 2016, the price of an EpiPen soared to $700.
-While overall demand fell slightly, many people can’t live without them.
-The rising cost didn’t deter millions of Americans from buying an EpiPen (or several), making its demand inelastic.
+An inelastic good or service is the opposite: demand doesn’t change much when price changes.
+Many prescription drugs are commonly cited as inelastic; the EpiPen is an excellent example.
+Millions of Americans are prescribed EpiPens to treat severe allergic reactions.
+In 2016, the price of an EpiPen rose to $700.
+While overall demand fell slightly, many people still needed them.
+The higher price didn’t stop millions of Americans from buying EpiPens, which is why demand is considered inelastic.

-While overall spending in an economic downturn will fall, that’s mostly true for elastic goods.
-Demand for inelastic goods typically survives, even during a recession.
+In an economic downturn, overall spending tends to fall, but that decline is often concentrated in elastic goods.
+Demand for inelastic goods typically holds up better, even during a recession.

 • Lower their discount rate